 - 3 cups (285 g) old fashioned rolled oats

 - 2 cups chocolate chips I prefer semisweet or dark, but milk or even white chocolate chips would work, depending on your preference

-Drop cookie by rounded 2-3 Tablespoon-sized ball onto parchment paper, spacing at least 2" apart.
+- Once dough has chilled, drop cookie dough by rounded 2 Tablespoon-sized scoops onto parchment paper, spacing cookies at least 2" apart.

-Allow cookies to cool for 5-10 minutes on cookie sheet before transferring to cooling rack to cool completely.
+- Allow cookies to cool completely on cookie sheet before enjoying.

 Video noteIn the video I call for 1 egg and 1 egg yolk.
 I’ve since updated the recipe and prefer it to be made with 2 whole eggs.
 It will still be good the other way!
 I just prefer it now with 2 eggs.